tq-systems/ci-meta-tq/README.md

 * `ssh_allow_root_login`

 from `IMAGE_FEATURES` and / or `IMAGE_EXTRA_FEATURES` before release.
-View the openembedded / Yocto Project and bitbake documentation.
+View the OpenEmbedded / Yocto Project and bitbake documentation.